Interested-Deving-1896/Geographic-Use-Restriction-Addendum/README.md

 Further read: [Code as Speech](https://en.wikipedia.org/wiki/Code_as_speech)

-Some repos ships compiled code as releases or program helpers to the source code.
+Some repos ships compiled binaries as releases or program helpers to the source code.
 This addendum settles the argument of whether a repo file is a speech or a compiled software once and for all.

 ## Important distinction
 Under the definition of "open source" as outlined in https://opensource.org/osd, adding this addendum to your project terminates your project's state from being "opensourced", as this addendum explicitly discriminates users from a certain geographical area, violating rule 5.